 - Establishing a Good Start

-Working with international team members can be very interesting and it can be fun to learn about other cultures and other perspectives.
-However, those same interesting differences can make teamwork frustrating and difficult.
+Working with dispersed team members can be very interesting and it can be fun to learn about other cultures and other perspectives.
+However, those same interesting differences can make remote teamwork frustrating and difficult.
 The checklist shared here can go a long way towards helping you, as the team leader, take advantage of leading a diverse team while successfully managing the harder part of leading teams.